Pragith/pragith/pragith-net/app/content/blog/2025/2025-01-14-million-token-context-limits.md

 Processing 500k tokens takes 60 seconds and costs significant money per call.
 RAG costs pennies and takes 200ms.

 RAG is not dead.
 It is evolving into a filtering mechanism to feed the context window only the highest quality information.

+## What I Would Do Now

+I would keep RAG as the default and treat long context as a fallback for edge cases.
+It is too expensive and too noisy to be the primary path.

+The right question is not "How much can we fit?"
+It is "How little do we need?"